callison-burch/learning-translations-from-monolingual-texts/How to Run (short version).md

     - train.data.index
     - train.model
     - train.model.readable
-7. The program should also give the accuracy of the run in a format like so:
+7. The program should also give the accuracy of the run to stdout in a format like so:
     - > Mean reciprocal rank of AGG-MRR ranks: 0.0
       > Mean reciprocal rank of ML-learned weighted ranks: 0.132917895797
       >